snowmac/snowmac.github.io/_posts/2020-11-05-Contracting-and-taxes-explained.md

 Other reasons I chose the 1099 route:
 1. 199A.
 This thing is magical; it will save me a lot of money this year
-2. Deduct a ton of different tings; my health isurance premiums for one thing
+2. Deduct a ton of different tings; my health insurance premiums for one thing
 3. More control